readium/architecture/misc/W3C/wpub.md

 ### 1.2.
 Address

 The W3C infoset requires the W3C Manifest to contain a reference to the WP Publication Address:
 > A Web Publication's address is a URL that represents the primary entry point for the Web Publication.
-This URL MUST resolve to an [html] document.
+This URL MUST resolve to an HTML document.

 The Readium Manifest has no such requirement, but it contains a generic link element that could be used for that purpose.